Long Hello and Short Goodbye

-Long Hello and Short Goodbye is a 1999 German crime film produced by Studio Hamburg Letterbox Filmproduktion and co-authored by Jeff Vintar and Martin Rauhaus.
+Long Hello and Short Goodbye is a 1999 German neo-noir crime film directed by Rainer Kaufmann, produced by Studio Hamburg Letterbox Filmproduktion and co-authored by Jeff Vintar and Martin Rauhaus.

 Plot summary

-The film presents a recently released safe-cracker named Ben, and an undercover police agent named Melody.
+The film revolves around a recently released safe-cracker named Ben and an undercover police agent named Melody.
 Melody's job is to dupe Ben into another job so that he can be put away once more by her sinister and ambitious boss Kahnitz.
 But complications arise when the talkative cop falls for the taciturn gangster.

 The film features a complex neo-noir flashback structure that centers on seemingly dead characters littering the bloody floor of a fancy apartment.
-As the story progresses, we find out that some of these dead people are not dead at all, more are hiding in the closet, and slowly the pieces of the puzzle come together in classic film noir fashion, but with a distinctly modern edge.
+As the story progresses, we find out that some of these dead people are not dead at all, more are hiding in the closet, and slowly the pieces of the puzzle come together.